 Model Answer 1:

-The depicted bar chart outlines the exports of a country, by five categories, in 2015 and 2016 whereas the table presents the changes and trades for each category, on percentage basis amid the same period.
+The depicted bar chart outlines the exports of a country, by five categories, in 2015 and 2016 whereas the table presents the changes and trades for each category, on a percentage basis during the same period.
 In general, all categories experienced an increase except for precious stones and jewellery.

 Two of the highest trades, which were oil-based products and engineered items, had comparatively almost the same sales volume.
 Petroleum products went up marginally by 3% to approximately $62 billion from $60 billion in 2015 in 2016.
 Engineered goods increased more quickly at 8.5% from around $58 billion in 2015 to around $61 billion in the year 2016.